Maple has an extended Multi-disciplinary team.

-New health care professionals like pharmacists, advanced clinical practitioners/nurses, mental health practitioners and physiotherapist are now an integrated part of our team as are our General Practice nurses, treatment room nurses, district nurses, health care assistants, social workers and health visitors.
+New health care professionals like pharmacists, advanced clinical practitioners/nurses, mental health practitioners, physician associates and physiotherapist are now an integrated part of our team as are our General Practice Nurses, treatment room nurses, district nurses, health care assistants, social workers and health visitors.

 The advanced clinical practitioners/nurses deal mainly with urgent problems.
 Health issues that are more acute like respiratory tract infections, acute abdominal pain, severe acute pain etc.

 The practice nurses review patients with chronic conditions like asthma, COPD, diabetes and heart disease.
 They also take your smear, check your INR, check some blood, check blood pressures when indicated and check coils.